 Loan Repayment Basics

-While the federal student loan freeze is still active, pay down what you can on the principal so that when the freeze lifts, the principal will be lower and so will the interest applied to the principal.
+While the federal student loan freeze is still active, pay down what you can on the principal of your federal student loans so that when the freeze lifts, the principal will be lower, as will the interest applied to the principal.

 If you have more than one loan or a high-interest rate, consolidating or refinancing student debt may help you manage what you owe more easily.
 Choosing a loan with a longer loan term means you’ll likely have lower payments.
 Choosing a loan with a shorter term may mean you have a higher monthly payment, but you'll pay your loan off faster and may save money on interest.

 - Tip: If you have any extra money available, pay a little more than the minimum monthly payment amount.
 You’ll reduce the total accrued interest.
 Also, comparison shop.
 If your rates are already lower than what’s available, or your loan has perks you’d lose (discounts, principal refunds or student loan forgiveness), factor that into your decision about refinancing.

 Federal and Private Loan Consolidation

 Consolidating your student loans is a great way to free up cash, lower your monthly payment and simplify the payment process.

 While both federal and private student loans can be consolidated, federal loans offer unique income-based repayments and forgiveness that aren't typically offered through private lenders.

 - Tip: Navy Federal allows you to refinance federal and private student loans into a single new loan.

 Many people wonder if their student loans should take a higher priority than other financial goals, such as saving for the future.
 How much you're able to save depends on many factors like age, income, expenses and other debt.
 If it's important to you to pay off student loans and save at the same time, you could consider refinancing your student loans to reduce monthly payments and interest rates.
 Then use that extra money for saving.
 However, doing so could mean that you end up paying more interest on the student loan in the long run.